How to Hire Video Game Voice Actors in 2023

 If you are a video game voice actor pursuing motion capture work, you may be more favorable to casting directors if you already have experience performing motion capture work, or other experience in physical acting.
 As a casting director, you may seek out stunt performers.
 Motion capture recording routinely involves actors performing repetitive motions, so an actor must be able to move fluidly and be okay with long days of repeating the same motions over and over.

-The video game industry has long suffered from a lack of diversity in the roles they portray.
-Since this problem has been addressed numerous times and been gradually brought to the forefront, video game creators are now working to create more inclusive roles and ensembles.
+The video game industry early on produced games targeted to a narrow audience, made up of primarily young men.
+Since this problem has been addressed numerous times and been gradually brought to the forefront, video game creators are now working to create games that appeal to people of all ages.

 Growing Demand for Mobile Games